Sly: Boy, when we try to tick someone off we really do the job.

 Wham Line: After infiltrating Arpeggio's blimp, Bentley hears Arpeggio talking to someone.
 And then...

 Bentley:Neyla?!
 Neyla's here too!

-At the end when Bentley picks up the Hate Chip powering Clockwork and Clockwork's beak slamming down on his legs.
+At the end, when Bentley picks up the Hate Chip powering Clockwork, which results in Clockwork's beak slamming down on his legs.

 What the Hell, Player?: In an early mission, you need to keep up with Neyla as she runs around the hub.
 If you whack her with your cane, you get a Game Over message saying "Neyla doesn't like getting hit any more than you do."